jxthyatt/Translate-thEn-Adapt/README.md

 ## Replicate Demo and Results
 ### GTA5 to Foggy Cityscapes (TABLE I)
-We provide quantitative results and checkpoint files in demo “from [GTA5](https://download.visinf.tu-darmstadt.de/data/from_games/) to [Foggy Cityscapes](https://www.cityscapes-dataset.com/)” (here model is tested on Foggy Cityscapes dataset).
+We provide quantitative results and checkpoint files in demo “from [GTA5](https://download.visinf.tu-darmstadt.de/data/from_games/) to [Foggy Cityscapes](https://www.cityscapes-dataset.com/)” (:warning: here model is tested on Foggy Cityscapes dataset).
 Please view more details in TABLE I.

 | Method                       | DDA            | Pub’Year            | mIoU            | Gain                  | Checkpoint file                                                          |